How To Potty Train A Puppy Permanently! ULTIMATE Guide

 The only exception to the rule is overnight sleeping.

-Most people nowadays have full time jobs, that require them to be away from the house more than eight hours a day.
+Most people nowadays have full-time jobs that require them to be away from the house for more than eight hours a day.

-If you have puppy then you should do everything in your power to get them a sitter or someone to come and let them out at least once while you are away.
+If you have a puppy, then you should do everything in your power to get them a sitter or someone to come and let them out at least once while you are away.

 I’m so glad I did because now I can wake up in the middle of the night safely and not worry about stepping in Axles land mines!

-If you feel like you need further guidance with clear step by step instructions with potty training your puppy then I would highly suggest checking out the. https://theonlinedogtrainer.com/
+If you feel like you need further guidance with clear step by step instructions with potty training your puppy, then I would highly suggest checking out the Online Dog Trainer for yourself.

 Doggy Dan has everything you will need and more to solve your dog’s problems.